asuncionjc/Python_Playground/README.md

 ## Goals

 The aim of this repository is to provide a basic introduction to the Python language.
-Some exercises are included to practice with it.
+Some exercises are included to practice with it 📝 .

-Any feedback is welcome, so please feel free to ask or comment anything you want.
-If you are shy and do not want to write in the repo, I will be happy to answer you by email at asuncionjc@us.es
+Any feedback is welcome, 😄 so please feel free to ask or comment anything you want.
+If you are shy 😳 and do not want to write in the repo, I will be happy to answer you by email at asuncionjc@us.es 👩🏻‍💻 .

 ## Content